2015–16 Real Madrid CF season

-The 2015–16 season was Real Madrid Club de Fútbol's 112th season in existence and the club's 85th consecutive season in the top flight of Spanish football.
-It covered a period from 1 July 2015 to 30 June 2016.
+The 2015–16 season was the 112th season of the football club Real Madrid Club de Fútbol.
+It was the club's 85th consecutive season in the top tier of Spanish football, and ran from 1 July 2015 to 30 June 2016.

-Under new manager Rafael Benítez, Real Madrid remained unbeaten in the league until a 3–2 loss at Sevilla on the matchday 11.
-Perhaps, his reign is best remembered by multiple lopsided wins achieved both in La Liga and the Champions League (6–0 vs Espanyol, 8–0 vs Malmö, 10–2 vs Rayo Vallecano and others).
-In the Copa del Rey round of 32, Real accidentally fielded an ineligible player, who was suspended from the previous season (when he was representing a different team), resulting in the team's controversial disqualification from the tournament by the competition judge despite protests from President Pérez.
-In the meantime, Real comfortably topped their UCL group with 16 points and a +16 goal difference.
-Benítez was relieved of his duties mid-season, following allegations of unpopularity with supporters, displeasure with players and a failure to get good results against top teams.
+Under new manager Rafael Benítez, Real Madrid remained undefeated in the Spanish league (La Liga) until a 3–2 loss to Sevilla on matchday 11.
+During the tenure of Benítez, Real achieved lopsided wins both in La Liga and the Champions League, which included final scores of 6–0 vs Espanyol, 8–0 vs Malmö and 10–2 vs Rayo Vallecano.
+In the Copa del Rey round of 32, Real fielded an ineligible player, resulting in the team's controversial disqualification from the tournament.

+Benítez was relieved of his duties mid-season, following allegations of unpopularity with supporters, displeasure from players and a failure to get good results against top teams.
 Benítez's departure was announced along with the promotion of Zinedine Zidane to his first head coaching role.
-Under Zidane, Madrid managed to turn the odds in its favor, ultimately winning the Champions League, something no one expected.
-The notable results include a 2–1 away victory over reigning treble winners Barcelona, who were on a record-breaking winning streak, a fantastic comeback against Wolfsburg in the Champions League quarter-finals (after losing the away game 0–2, Madrid erased the deficit and won 3–0 at home, courtesy of a Cristiano Ronaldo hat-trick), as well as a 12-game winning streak to conclude the league campaign, meaning Real finished second, with 90 points and just one point behind champions Barcelona, coming agonizingly close to clinching the title and overcoming a 12-point deficit in the process.
-Finally, on 28 May, Real Madrid's eleventh Champions League title was won thanks to a 5–3 penalty shoot-out victory over rivals Atlético Madrid after a 1–1 draw in the final, with the achievement being termed "La Undécima".
+Under Zidane, Real won the Champions League and recorded a 12-game winning streak to conclude their league campaign.

-This season was for the first time since 1998–99 not featuring the all-time legendary goalkeeper Iker Casillas, who after 16 years of his service with Los Merengues, bidded farewell to later on join Porto, and the first since 2009–10 without Sami Khedira, who departed to Juventus.
+The 2015–16 season was the first season since 1998–99 to not feature goalkeeper Iker Casillas, who left Real after 16 years to sign with Porto.